sigsep/open-unmix-paper-joss/paper.md

 - __Datasets__: we support the [MUSDB18] dataset, that is most established dataset that we released some years ago.
 Several other custom options are supported through native dataset and dataloader APIs.
 This encourages the interested researcher to train _Open-unmix_ model with her/his own data.
 - __Efficient dataloading and transforms__: since preparing the batches for training is often the efficiency bottleneck, extra-care was taken to optimize speed and performance.
 Here, we use framwork specific data loading API instead of a generic module.
 For all frameworks we use the builtin STFT transform operator that can work on the GPU (Cite paper from Choi NIPS).
 - __Essential augmentations__: data augmentation techniques for source separation are described in  [@uhlich17; something_from_icassp19] which we adopted here.
-They enable to attein good performance even though the audio datasets such as MUSDB18 are often of limited size.
+They enable to attain good performance even though the audio datasets such as MUSDB18 are often of limited size.
 - __Post processing__: add details to norbert. <!-- TODO: Antoine -->

 ### Model